hotwax/oms-documentation/ucg/carriers/easyPost.md

 {% hint style="info" %}
 `EasyPost` consistently structures its responses, maintaining a common format.
 Unique details specified in each request are appended to this structure, ensuring dynamic adaptability while preserving a standardized response format.
 {% endhint %}

+In response, `Easy Post` shares three types of rates, and in our integration, we're utilizing the rates found in the `rate` attribute for rate shopping.
+For further details about the rates, you can refer to [this](https://www.easypost.com/docs/api#shipments) documentation provided by Easy Post.

 <details>
 <summary>Sample response</summary>